ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/8.png)

-After entering the creds, i encountered this error.
+After entering the creds, I encountered this error.
 Remote login is disabled.
 To enable it, i accessed this test-machine from my vultr dashboard and allowed remote connections
 ![](/images/soc-lab-project/9.png)